-- Take 10 minutes every morning, or at the end of the day to review all your Open request, and ensure that there are no unclaimed Leads for your store.
+- Take 10 minutes every morning, or at the end of the day to review all your Open requests, and ensure that there are no unclaimed Leads for your store.

 - Resolving requests where no further action is needed is a great way to maintain a clean, and easy to navigate requests inbox (screenshot below)

-- Using your Corporate Admin reports, identify any outliers, or users with abnormally high response times, and address them individually
+- Using your Corporate Admin reports, identify any users with abnormally high response times, and address them individually

 - A gift card goes a long way; incentivizing your team to drop their time with a short contest/reward is a great way to keep your team's eye on the real prize: Stellar service.